Mount Wellington

 This short walk – off the Lyell Highway and thirty minutes from Queenstown – will take you to a gorgeous waterfall.
 It’s an easy walk and features a boardwalk accompanied by interpretation panels highlighting the unique plants in the area.

 Be careful to walk on the middle of the boardwalk, the edges are slippery.
-There’s also a toilet next to the carpark if you need a funny stop.
+There’s also a toilet next to the carpark if you need a dunny stop.

 Iron Blow Lookout